 There are several common types of flat roofing materials, although no roof should be truly flat.
 All roofs need some pitch to allow water to drain.
 Generally, a roof with less than a 4-in-12 pitch (4’ in height for each 12’ in length) is considered a flat roof.
 Greater than that is considered a pitched roof.
 The reason asphalt shingles are not normally used on lower pitched roofs is due to the ease of lifting shingles by strong winds and water entry from wind driven rains.

-The most common flat roof materials are asphalt, rubber membrane, and metal.
+The most common flat roof materials are rolled asphalt (aka modified bitumen), rubber membrane (EPDM), and metal.

 When a roof has a low pitch, sunlight and rain water can sit on the roof for an extended time.
 This can cause faster material deterioration.
 This material is essentially a felt backing with asphalt and mineral granules.
 Since roofs generally will first leak where there is a joint or penetration, it is essential to properly seal the seams where one roll meets the next as well as where chimneys and roof vents penetrate the roof.
 As part of regular maintenance, these same areas also need to be regularly maintained.
 Over time, as a wear characteristic, the granules can come loose and expose the felt.
 Once this happens, water and UV light can speed up the remaining material’s deterioration and lead to leaks.
 Regularly resealing rolled asphalt roofing can extend its life and help seal out water.

 Rubber Membrane/EPDM Roof

 Rubber membrane (EPDM) roofing is a very good water sealing material, but as mentioned above, seams and roof penetrations need to be properly installed and maintained.
 Instead of long narrow rolls, rubber membrane is often supplied in large squares or rectangles.
 This material will generally last 10~20 years, although some EPDM materials (a special type of rubber membrane) can last much longer.